 Questionnaire Q1 is evaluated by SCB.
 They conduct telephone interviews with aquaculture enterprises when there are incomplete answers, unreasonable answers or non-responses.
 Due to experience there will not be necessary to assess the likely impact of non-response bias on survey estimates since the response rate on these types of questionnaires is nearly 100 % due to legislative reasons.

 Information on subsidies will come from registers at the SBF.

 IV.A.5 Data presentation

-Aggregated data will be stored in a database at the Swedish Board of Fisheries while individual data will be stored in a database at Statistics Sweden.
+Aggregated data will be stored in a database at the SwAM while individual data will be stored in a database at SCB.